 Departing from the typical white wine based sauce, here these NZ mussels are steamed in sake and miso.
-Sorry white wine – this was so much better.
+Sorry white wine – this is some serious competition.

 Steaming NZ mussels in white wine and serving with a cream sauce has its origins in French cuisine.
 Driven by the amazing qualities of green lipped mussels in New Zealand, this dish has taken on a whole new dimension and is served in many top restaurants across New Zealand.

 But what if we did this dish with a more East Asian influence.
 Sake instead of white wine.
 And some miso to add some funky complexity.
 The first time I did this I really didn’t know what to expect.
 Would this substitution work?

 Indeed it did.
 I was surprised.
 I love the “mussels steamed in white wine” dish and have had many variations on this in many top New Zealand restaurants.
 But this sake and miso version eclipses them all.
 It really is very good.

 I have added some chilli, both fresh and a chilli oil.
 Some may worry this steamed NZ mussels dish may be a very spicy.
 This is not a spicy dish at all.
 The chilli adds an edge, but no more.